-The expert team at The EyeDoctors Optometrists specializes in the diagnosis and treatment of eye conditions and diseases like cataracts.
-Our optometrists use the latest technology in eye exams and work with our ophthalmologists and cataract surgeons to determine the best solution to improve your vision and eye health.
+The expert team at The EyeDoctors Optometrists specializes in diagnosing and treating eye conditions like cataracts.
+Our experienced eye doctors use the latest technologies to determine the best solution for improving your ocular health.

-If you are one of the 2.4 millions of Americans living with cataracts, The EyeDoctors Optometrists can help you see clearly again.
+If you are one of the 2.4 million Americans living with cataracts, The EyeDoctors Optometrist team can help restore your vision.

 Family history of cataracts

 Lifestyle habits can help prevent cataracts or reduce their impact if you currently have them.
 Not smoking, healthy eating, using bright light when reading, wearing sunglasses when outdoors, and limiting your sun exposure can improve your overall eye health.
 Because cataracts develop over time, symptoms also develop slowly.
 Routine eye exams are the best way to prevent vision loss and keep your eyes healthy.